-Stawell is home to brick, textiles and meat production and the largest operating gold mine in Victoria.
+Stawell is home to brick, textiles and meat production and an operating gold mine.
 The St Arnaud area is well-known for its broadacre cropping and the Grampians National Park is a popular tourist destination, attracting more than one million visitors each year.

 5,918 square kilometres